-Charges on leaving DIY waste at Norfolk tips now in force
+Charges on leaving DIY waste at Norfolk tips start today

-Norfolk residents have started paying to dump their DIY waste at the county’s tips.
+Today is the day Norfolk residents will have to start paying to dump their DIY waste at the county's tips.

 Norfolk County Council has introduced new charges, starting from April 1, for anyone taking DIY rubbish to its 20 waste recycling centres.